-This Approval of the Beaches estate was based on connections with Swansea for water supply and sewerage.
-Once the developer Rose group achieved this Approval they entered into an agreement with Catherine Hill Bay Water Utilities Pty Ltd (Solo Water) to build an on- site sewerage system.
+This Approval was based on water and sewerage being brought in from Swansea.
+Once the developer Rose group achieved this Approval he entered into an agreement with Catherine Hill Bay Water Utilities Pty Ltd (Solo Water) to build an onsite sewerage system.
 This company achieved a WICA licence 16_035.

-These release points for sewerage were part of the initial plan to link to Swansea and they cannot simply be transferred over to a different system just because it suits the applicant.
-The proposed release point (and any associated works) at the Lindsley Street culvert was never meant to be for release of treated effluent, but only for stormwater.
+These release points for sewerage were part of the initial plan to bring sewerage in from Swansea; they do not just transfer over to a different system just because it suits the applicant; the proposed release point and any associated works at the Lindsley Street culvert was never for release of treated effluent only stormwater.